 MATERIALS SENT HOME

-From time to time, we will send home information, notes, etc …. , with your child.
+From time to time, we will send home information, or notes with your child.
 Please keep this information for handy reference.
 Copies of all materials sent home will always be posted on the bulletin board.

 Whenever we come across articles in magazines or periodicals that we feel will be of interest to you, we will give each child a copy to take home.
 If you come across interesting reading material, please pass it on to us.
 This can be about any area of child development, from activities to nutritious snacks.